by Kate Shunney

 Already, a dozen individuals have been taken into the Day Report Center after being referred there by court officials.

-For nine to 12 months, those individuals will check in daily with Nichols or Peer Recovery Coach Chasity #, take a drug test twice each week and attend peer recovery group meetings.
+For nine to 12 months, those individuals will check in daily with Nichols or Peer Recovery Coach Chasity Whittington, take a drug test twice each week and attend peer recovery group meetings.
 They will be offered intensive outpatient therapy for substance abuse when appropriate, and can be pointed toward job and educational opportunities.